rodriguesgm/defis-search-city/README.md

 [2] - Of course an in memory array is not good, so the suggestions should be probably keep in a database.
 If it's should be relational or nosql, that'll depend on the other requirements of the system.
 For the information we have now, probably a NoSql DB would be good.

 [3] - This problems seems to be a good one to use some solution like Elastic Search.
 We need to filter some entries based on a text param, so we should probably not consider some typu mistake, grammar, etc, and we need to order/classify them based on a score considering others filters.
 I've already worked with Elastic Search in the past and it was pretty good doing something like this, but, it's had to configure and I never did it by myself from scratch, so it would take me some good days.

+[4] - Should definitely add more tests to cover the main class like searcher and location score.
+What I did was wrong, created all the class and then adding tests.
+I should used a better approach like TDD or at least adding tests for each class/methods before continue the implementation of the next class, but I left everything for the end :(